Meet Our Team

-Robert is the recipient of the National Security Medal, the National Intelligence Distinguished Service Medal, the Department of Defense Medal for Distinguished Public Service, the National Defense Service Medal, and the Kosovo Presidential Medal of Merits.
+Robert is the recipient of the National Security Medal, the National Intelligence Distinguished Service Medal, the Department of Defense Medal for Distinguished Public Service, the National Defense Service Medal, the Legion d’honneur (chevalier), and the Kosovo Presidential Medal of Merits.
 The National Museum of the Surface Navy named Robert the recipient of the 2021 Freedom of the Seas Award.
 Following the signing of the Abraham Accords in 2020, a tree was planted on behalf of the State of Israel at the John F. Kennedy Memorial Forest in the Hills of Jerusalem in Robert’s honor.
 In 2019, Robert received the Dr. Miriam and Sheldon Adelson Award for the Defense of America and Israel.
 The U.C.
 Berkeley School of Law presented Robert with the Stefan A. Riesenfeld Memorial Award for outstanding contributions to the field of international law in 2011.
 The Los Angeles Business Journal also named Robert one of the 500 “Most Influential People” in Los Angeles.